oktaytuncay/Kubernetes/kubernetes.md

 math-add-job-8k2x7                  0/1     Completed   0          5m51s
 ```

-But what about the output of the job.
+But what about the output of the job?
 The output of a container can be viewed using the logs command.

 ```bash
 % kubectl logs math-add-job-8k2x7